 - Note: Verification of class absences due to illness or injury will be provided to students who are treated in Health Services and have signed the appropriate medical release of inforamtion forms.

 - No Show Policy: a $10.00 fee will be applied to your tuition account for any missed appointments.
 Students who must miss a scheduled appointment should call ahead to cancel, or reschedule the appointment.

 All full-time undergraduate students must have a completed health form, including immunization records, on file in the Wellness Center prior to starting classes.
-Download the Full Time Student Form -or- Full Time Student Athlete Health Form.
+Download the McDaniel College Health Form -or- McDaniel College Student Athlete Health Form.
 Completed forms may be mailed or faxed to the Wellness Center.

 Instructions on completing the form

 - Download (in PDF) the McDaniel College Health Form for full-time students -or- the Full-Time Student Athlete Health Form. (right click Health Form link, "save as" and download to print).

 - Complete the McDaniel College Health Form and the required immunization records section on page 3, including dates of immunizations.